Oil races toward $85 as Iran sanctions loom - Vanguard News

-Brent crude oil prices hit their highest level since November 2014 on Monday ahead of U.S. sanctions against Iran that kick in next month.
+Singapore—Brent crude oil prices hit their highest level since November 2014, yesterday, ahead of US sanctions against Iran that kick in next month.

-Brent sweet crude oil futures rose to as much as 83.27 dollars a barrel.

-U.S. West Texas Intermediate (WTI) crude futures were at 73.57 dollars a barrel.
+Brent sweet crude oil futures rose to as much as $83.27 a barrel.
+US West Texas Intermediate, WTI, crude futures were at $73.57 a barrel.

-ANZ bank said on Monday that “the market is eyeing oil prices at 100 dollars per barrel’’.
+ANZ Bank said, yesterday that “the market is eyeing oil prices at 100 dollars per barrel.”

 With oil prices soaring, there are concerns over their inflationary effect on demand growth, especially in Asia’s emerging markets where weakening currencies are further adding to high fuel import costs.